shihaocao/scao-quartz-website/content/notes/when-im-a-father.md

 ---

 That it is a privilege to be able to love and to care for one another.
-We live in a world where systems and structures seek to automate and scale tendrils of optimization into every corner of our live.
+We live in a world where systems and structures seek to automate and scale tendrils of optimization into every corner of our lives.

 Resist this.